symfony/symfony-docs/book/doctrine.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Doctrine allows you to work with databases in a much more interesting way
-than just fetching rows of column-based data into an array.
+than just fetching rows of column-based table into an array.
 Instead, Doctrine
 allows you to persist entire *objects* to the database and fetch entire objects
 out of the database.
-This works by mapping a database table to a PHP class
+This works by mapping a PHP class to a database table,
-and the columns of that table to the properties of the PHP class:
+and the properties of that PHP class to columns on the table:

     DIAGRAM here of the Product class on the left (looking like an object
     with visible name, price, description properties) and a "product" table